 Marking & Coding

 Laser marking and coding are closely related applications.
 Marking involves physically creating a contrasting surface mark on the target material by discoloration or surface melting.
 Coding is a type of marking, however instead of marking with a static graphic or text, the mark varies, either from item to item as in a serial number, or from batch to batch as in an expiration date.
-The single biggest advantage for laser marking is the mark is permanent, and cannot smear or rub off.
+The single biggest advantage for laser marking and coding is that it is permanent, and cannot smear or rub off.

 Surface discoloration produces a contrasting mark by creating a heat-induced color change in the target material; there is no melting or removal of material.
 This is the most efficient marking process since speeds are very fast and power requirements are low, typically below 25 W.